Emurgo/yoroi-frontend/docs/specs/code/TRANSACTION_MEMO.md

     / unprotected / {
       \ version \ version:1 \
     } / ,
-    / payload / 'This is the content.',
+    / payload / 'test message',
-    / signature / h'8eb33e4ca31d1c465ab05aac34cc6b23d58fef5c083106c4d25a91aef0b0117e2af9a291aa32e14ab834dc56ed2a223444547e01f11d3b0916e5a4c345cacb36'
+    / signature / h'af74d407b62c673dc1c8a591f32406e171172bf47069a20b4d2fb42ffa8672b473df8bb7abf3e7671e2523856f2f9971ac3817d48a116c62a878de069c63d30f'
   ]
 )
 ```

-The `payload` is signed with the `sign` WASM binding using one of the key pairs obtained from the private key chain.
+In this case, the `payload` is signed with the `sign` WASM binding using one of the key pairs obtained from the private key chain.
 Then, the output is added in the `signature` field.
-After the COSE structure is constructed, it is encrypted as described in the encryption specification, and the resulting output is used as a value for the ciphertext field in the COSE structure for encrypted messages.
+After the COSE structure is constructed, it is encrypted using `password_encrypt`, and the resulting output is used as a value for the ciphertext field in the COSE structure for encrypted messages.

 **Cardano encrypted message**
 ```